nyvyn/nyvyn.github.io/_notes/2024-05-08-ai-that-can-learn.markdown

 new trends, and forget outdated information in a controlled manner.
 These paradigms provide the framework for models to learn from ongoing streams of data rather than from a fixed training dataset.

 This shift has profound implications.
-For one, it mitigates the need for frequent, resource-intense retraining cycles.
-Secondly, it positions LLMs to become more personalized and responsive, as they can learn from interactions with specific users or environments.
+It mitigates the need for frequent, resource-intense retraining cycles and positions LLMs to become more personalized and responsive, as they can learn from interactions with specific users or environments.
 For industries like customer service or healthcare, where user-specific data can vastly improve the utility of automated systems, this capability can transform service delivery.